 - Tear gas

-The Pontificial Swiss Guards history, and the specifications of the work they do ranks them among the most respected profession in the world.
+The Pontifical Swiss Guard history and the specifications of the service they provide rank them among the most respected profession in the world.